 - Ginger- Ginger paste and minced ginger are the best to use for a stronger flavor.
 You can also use ground ginger.

-- Water- Depending if you are using this sauce as a dip, dressing, or marinade you may need to use added water to thin the texture.
+- Water- Depending if you are using this sauce as a dip, dressing, or marinade, you may need to add water to thin the texture.

 How to make Peanut Sauce Recipe